 Thanksgiving Sides

-Fill your holiday table with delicious side dishes, from butternut squash soup and Brussel sprouts to whipped sweet potatoes (easier than sweet potato casserole) with simple ingredients (skip the sugary marshmallows).
+Fill your holiday table with delicious side dishes, from butternut squash soup and Brussel sprouts to whipped sweet potatoes with simple ingredients.
 Pick your family favorites and throw in a new one.

 For Brussels sprouts, go simply roasted or try this recipe with bacon and dried cranberries or with fresh lemon zest and thyme (skip parmesan for DF).
 Skip green bean casserole with canned mushroom soup and fried onions with palm oil and wheat flour.